travis-ci/docs-travis-ci-com/user/notifications.md

 Travis CI can notify you about your build results through email, IRC and/or webhooks.

-By default, email notifications will be sent to the committer and the commit author, if they are members of the repository (that is, they have push or admin permissions for public repositories, or if they have pull, push or admin permissions for private repositories).
+By default, email notifications are sent to the committer and the commit author, if they are members of the repository (that is, they have push or admin permissions for public repositories, or if they have pull, push or admin permissions for private repositories).

-And it will by default send emails when, on the given branch:
+Emails are sent when, on the given branch:

 * a build was just broken or still is broken
 * a previously broken build was just fixed

-You can change this behaviour using the following options:

-> Note: Items in brackets are placeholders.
-Brackets should be omitted.
+If you add another notification channel, ie hipchat, slack or any other, the same default conditions apply:

+* send notification if a build was just broken or still is broken
+* send notification if a previously broken build was just fixed

+You can change the conditions for each of the channels by setting the `on_success` on `on_failure` flag on that medium to one of:

+* `always`: always send a notification.
+* `never`: never send a notification.
+* `change`: send a notifiaction when the build status changes.

+For example, to always send slack notifications on sucessful builds:

+	notifications:
+	  slack:
+	    on_success: always

+Read the relevant section below for information on configuring each notification channel.

 ### Note on SSL/TLS Ciphers